 I love good world-building, strong character arcs, and well-paced plots.
-Some authors I enjoy (not an exhaustive list) include: Neil Gaiman, Maggie Stiefvater, Laini Taylor, Libba Bray, Brandon Sanderson, Philip Pulman, Kiersten White, and Anthony Doerr.
+I love most genres, but mostly read fantasy.
+Some authors I enjoy (not an exhaustive list) include: Neil Gaiman, Maggie Stiefvater, Laini Taylor, Libba Bray, Brandon Sanderson, Philip Pulman, Kiersten White, Leigh Bardugo, and Anthony Doerr.

 Anything gratuitous, whether sex, violence, or otherwise.

-A gust lifts the corner of sheet metal roof on a makeshift shelter.
+I tug the end of the bandages wrapped around my chest tightly and secure it into the folds.
+A gust lifts the corner of a sheet metal roof on a makeshift shelter.
 It rumbles like last night’s thunder as it crashes back down onto the boards.
 The breeze is a reprieve from the humidity but circulates a stench of wet animals and manure.
 There are also sweet smells: wild garlic in the pasture and roasting flesh of God-knows-what-kind-of-meat impaled upon a grill spit.
 A new group of outsiders arrived in the night, and the Clearing is abuzz with activity.

-My feet sink slightly into the damp earth with each step as I drag my palm along the chicken wire running the length of a refuge.
+My boots sink slightly into the damp earth with each step as I drag my palm along the chicken wire running the length of a refuge.
 The metal is coarse from a coat of rust, and my fingers bounce up and down as they might read an arcane Braille.
-For the first time in years, there is silence in my head.
-I close my eyes.
+Another breeze hits my face and I close my eyes.
 The cattle lows.
 Dogs bark.
 Horses nicker.
 And so many voices.
+A thousand voices.

 Here are some best practices for reaching out to a potential CP: